luigisaetta/airplane_detector/README.md

 The [script train_airplane.sh](./train_airplane.sh) can be used to train a YOLO V8 model.

 ## Training and validation dataset
-As an example of dataset that can be used see [this one](https://universe.roboflow.com/luigi-saetta/airplanedetector)
+As an example of dataset that can be used see: [Airplane Detection Dataset](https://universe.roboflow.com/luigi-saetta/airplanedetector)